lynnfaraday/aresmush.com/tutorials/code/create-plugin/set-ability-cmd.md

       end

 {% tip %}
-Methods that return true/false often have a ? on the end, like  <code>is_valid_die_step?</code> .
+Methods that return true/false often have a ? on the end, like  `is_valid_die_step?` .
 This is not universal, but you'll see it a lot.
 {% endtip %}

 There's a similar check to make sure the attribute name is valid, since Cortex has a fixed list.